School Logo

 Visits and Visitors

 • Visits and visitors are carefully planned into our themes and enhance our curriculum by enabling children to have first-hand experience of places and activities not available in school.
+We aim to have at least one visit or visitor each term.

 • They introduce children to aspects of the world around them that they may not yet have experienced.